Bio 99 Page | Dr. Schmeidler's HomePage | E-mail | Bio 99 Discussion | IVC HomePage |

 a. oxidative phosphorylation occurs in the inner mitochondrial membrane

-b. the inner membrane is almost impermeable to most ions and polar molecules, and thus requires shuttles to
+b. the inner membrane is almost impermeable to most ions and polar

 transport needed metabolites across the inner mitochondrial membrane

-c. pumps drive protons into the cytosolic side of the inner mitochondrial membrane to establish a pH gradient
+c. pumps drive protons into the cytosolic side of the inner

 and membrane potential